 The regional human rights bodies play a great role in the advancement of human rights.
 However, the role played by each regional human rights body varies from region to region and the application of those rights is limited to the geographical region.
-The African Charter on Human and People's Rights (the Banjul Charter) (ACHPR) was adopted on 26th June 1981 by the Organization of African Unity (since 9th July 2002: the African Union).114 The Charter contains a wide range of rights including in addition to the traditional civil and political rights, economic, social and cultural rights and various people's rights.115 The Charter stipulates the extent to which the rights shall be exercised.
-Article 18 of the African Charter on Human and People's Rights of the row of the row of the traditional civil as the African Charter on Human and People's Rights provides:
+The African Charter on Human and People's Rights (the Banjul Charter) (ACHPR) was adopted on 26th June 1981 by the Organization of African Unity (since 9th July 2002: the African Union).
+The Charter contains a wide range of rights including in addition to the traditional civil and political rights, economic, social and cultural rights and various people's rights.
+The Charter stipulates the extent to which the rights shall be exercised.
+Article 18 of the African Charter on Human and People's Rights provides: